pedrohsroque/HippocraticAI_test/README.md

  - plotly
  - streamlit

-The raw data is available in a CSV file (check streamlit/data/ folder), out of question_text field I extracted the question type.
+The raw data is available in a CSV file (check streamlit/data/ folder), out of the "question_text" field I extracted the question type.
-Later on I analyzed the data comparing the accuracy for each model, and considering different question types.
+Later on, I analyzed the data comparing the accuracy of each model, and considering different question types.

 # Run locally
  - Clone the repo